PanosGriziotis/QA-subsystem/README.md

 The application includes:

 - An Elasticsearch container
-- A Question-Asnwering (QA) REST API application.
-This app integrates the Haystack logic and uses pipelines for indexing unstructured text in Elasticsearch document store and querying.
+- A Question-Asnwering (QA) REST API container: This container integrates the Haystack logic and uses pipelines for indexing unstructured text data in Elasticsearch document store and querying.

 You can find more information in the [Haystack documentation](https://docs.haystack.deepset.ai/v1.25/docs/intro).